pfazzi/rust_arkitect/README.md

 ```

 ## Project Status
-- Early stage: Only rule structure is implemented.
+- Only rule DSL is implemented
-- Validation logic for analyzing real Rust code is still under development.
+- Validation logic for analyzing real Rust code is still under development

 ## Feedback